HowieHsu0126/AMIA/README.md

 ---

 ## 1. Project Overview
-This repository hosts the official implementation of our AMIA 2024 paper &nbsp;**"Neural Granger Causal Discovery for Acute Kidney Injury-Associated Derangements."**
+This repository hosts the official implementation of our [AMIA 2024 paper](https://pmc.ncbi.nlm.nih.gov/articles/PMC12099353/) &nbsp;**"Neural Granger Causal Discovery for Acute Kidney Injury-Associated Derangements."**
 The project applies differentiable Granger causality to learn directed temporal graphs among intensive-care variables in the MIMIC-IV database, with a spotlight on derangements related to acute kidney injury (AKI).

-Key contributions:
-* Convolutional **cMLP / cLSTM / cRNN** implementations of Neural-GC.
-* **SQL** pipelines for fully reproducible extraction of raw data from MIMIC-IV.
-* **Python preprocessing utilities** for resampling, masking and memory optimisation.
-* End-to-end **Jupyter notebooks** that replicate every figure and table reported in the manuscript.

 ---